 But Nunnery points out that LCDD ranks near the bottom of the state (83rd) for the amount of the local tax funding it receives, despite ranking as the 42nd largest county for individuals served.

-He also fears that is the bond isn’t approved that some cuts will have to be made.
+He also fears that is the levy isn’t approved that some cuts will have to be made.

 “At the Open Door School we currently operate eight classrooms, and there isn’t any certainty we will be able to operate eight classrooms with the funding shortage,” said Nunnery.